Eudoxa

-Eudoxa was a Swedish think tank based in Stockholm, active from 2000 to 2016.
-It focused on science and technology policy, with an emphasis on liberal and transhumanist perspectives.
-Independent of political or religious affiliations, it engaged in public discourse and policy analysis on topics such as biotechnology, health care, intellectual property, and emerging technologies.
+Eudoxa was a Swedish think tank based in Stockholm that was active during the 2000s and early 2010s.
+Its work focused on science and technology policy, with an emphasis on the societal implications of emerging technologies.

-Eudoxa organized seminars and conferences about these subjects, produced reports for corporations and organizations and promoted public debate.

-It had a staff consisting both of scientist and humanists, in order to bridge the rift between The Two Cultures on evaluating the effects of emerging technologies, and give a better analysis.
-Its intellectual inspiration derived much from the book The Future and Its Enemies by Virginia Postrel.

-Eudoxa discussed biotechnology, harm reduction, health care, nanotechnology, RFID, and intellectual property.

-Recognition
+The organization engaged in policy analysis, report publication, and the organization of seminars and conferences.
+Its activities addressed issues related to biotechnology, health care, intellectual property, digital technologies, and other areas connected to technological innovation.

+Eudoxa participated in public debate through publications and events and collaborated with external organizations in Sweden and internationally.
+As part of its work, it published the book *More Choices, Better Health* in 2008 by Bartley J. Madden, which discusses market-oriented approaches to pharmaceutical development and regulation.

-In the 2014 Global Go To Think Tank Index Report, published by the Think Tanks and Civil Societies Program at the University of Pennsylvania, Eudoxa was ranked 25th among the world's top science and technology think tanks.
+In the 2014 *Global Go To Think Tank Index Report*, published by the Think Tanks and Civil Societies Program at the University of Pennsylvania, Eudoxa was listed among the world’s science and technology think tanks.

-The think tank was closed in 2016.
+The organization ceased operations in 2016.